 [Cross WG] RAN2 to decide firstly whether new or existing establishment/resume cause value is used for Relay UE when Relay UE enters RRC_CONNECTED only for relaying purpose.

-[Cross WG] Send LS to SA2/CT1 to check if there is any concern based on whether new or existing establishment/resume cause value is used.
+[Cross WG] Send LS to SA2/CT1 to check their view on whether new or existing establishment/resume cause value is used.

 FFS for SRB0/SRB1